TrellixVulnTeam/swahilipython_SCMU/Doc/extending/windows.rst

 lookup table is modified at runtime to point to the functions and data.

-In Unix, there is only one type of library file (:file:`.a`) which contains code from several object files (:file:`.o`).
+In Unix, there is only one type of library file (:file:`.a`) which contains code kutoka several object files (:file:`.o`).
 During the link step to create a shared object file (:file:`.so`), the linker may find that it doesn't know where an identifier is defined.
-The linker will look for it in the object files in the libraries; if it finds it, it will include all the code from that object file.
+The linker will look for it in the object files in the libraries; if it finds it, it will include all the code kutoka that object file.

 In Windows, there are two types of library, a static library and an import library (both called :file:`.lib`).
 A static library is like a Unix :file:`.a` file; it contains code to be included as necessary.
-An import library is basically used only to reassure the linker that a certain identifier is legal, and will be present in the program when the DLL is loaded.
-So the linker uses the information from the import library to build the lookup table for using identifiers that are not included in the DLL.
-When an application or a DLL is linked, an import library may be generated, which will need to be used for all future DLLs that depend on the symbols in the application or DLL.
+An agiza library is basically used only to reassure the linker that a certain identifier is legal, and will be present in the program when the DLL is loaded.
+So the linker uses the information kutoka the agiza library to build the lookup table for using identifiers that are not included in the DLL.
+When an application or a DLL is linked, an agiza library may be generated, which will need to be used for all future DLLs that depend on the symbols in the application or DLL.

 Suppose you are building two dynamic-load modules, B and C, which should share